Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_proxy.md

 Optional:

 - `log_payloads` (Boolean) If enabled, will log the request and response body into the Kong log plugin(s) output.
+Default: false
 - `log_statistics` (Boolean) If enabled and supported by the driver, will add model usage and token metrics into the Kong log plugin(s) output.
+Default: false